Agent Skills: Writing

 Prerequisites

-Source searching is handled by the librarian agent (workflows:librarian), which routes through NLM first, then Readwise via opencode.
+Source searching is handled by the librarian agent (workflows:librarian), which routes through NLM first, then Readwise via the official CLI.
 You do NOT need direct Readwise MCP access.

 Critical: ALL Source Searches Go Through Librarian